swiftlang/swift/docs/ARCOptimization.rst

 .. admonition:: TODO

-   This is currently a place holder for design documentation on ARC optimization.
+   This is an evolving document on ARC optimization in the swift compiler.
+Please extend it.

 Reference Counting Instructions
 ===============================